Islamists in Germany: Quiet, but dangerous | DW | 29.06.2021

 Germany's latest domestic intelligence report, presented in June, views far-right extremism as the biggest threat to society.
 It also included information about the potential for left-wing and Islamist violence.

-Single attackers may have no formal ties to any group or movement, the intelligence report suggested, but may be inspired by them to attack "soft" targets.
+Single attackers may have no formal ties to any groups or movements, the intelligence report suggested, but may be inspired by them to attack "soft" targets.
 That was "probably" the case in Dresden last year when two tourists were stabbed in a homophobic attack.
 One of them died.

 Similar attacks in Germany's neighboring countries, such as France and Austria, have authorities worried about copycat crimes here.

-Nearly 700 people are classified as potential perpetrators and are under surveillance in Germany, according to a government statement earlier this year.
-Most of them are suspected of having the potential to carry out crimes due to their religious fervor, largely Islamism.
+Nearly 700 people are classified as potential perpetrators and are under surveillance in Germany, according to a government statement from earlier this year.
+Most of them are suspected of having the potential to carry out crimes due to their religious fervor, largely Islamist in nature.

-In 2020 the government said it is aware of 240 Islamists that are at large and could potentially pose a threat.
+In 2020 the government said it is aware of 240 Islamists who are at large and could potentially pose a threat.

 German domestic intelligence authorities have also expressed concern about radicalization abroad that comes back home.
 About 1,100 Islamists are reported to have gone to Iraq and Syria since 2012.
 One-third of them have returned to Germany, including some who have then been sentenced to prison for various crimes.